|

 power stations.

-Small and start-up businesses thereby freeing them from the
+Small and start-up businesses thereby freeing them from

-for wide ownership.)
+requirement for wide ownership.)

 Very significantly, these four uses _ for public capital